Frutigen, a town full of Christians

 Free new testaments and other materials freely available by the river walk.

-A plaque in the children’s playground in the centre of town thanks the Pentecostal church youth group for providing ideas for the design of a great space for the youngest, with a zip line, climbing area, tunnel, swings, and picnic tables.
+A plaque in the children’s playground in the centre of town thanks the Pentecostal church youth group for providing ideas for the design of a great space for the youngest, which includes a zip line, climbing area, tunnel, swings, and picnic tables.

 And in politics, the two evangelical-inspired parties (EDU: conservatives, EVP: moderate progressives) garnered 26% of the vote in the last elections, a much higher result than at the national level, where support for these two parties is usually below 4%.